 Industrial heritage museums

 Wales’ industrial heritage is world renowned, with iron, slate and coal forming the backbone of a country that made its name during the Industrial Revolution.
-And much of this incredible period in time is celebrated at a number of industrial heritage museums that are dotted around the country, from the South Wales Miners Museum, Rhondda Heritage Park and Big Pit National Coal Museum in the south, to the National Slate Museum in Llanberis in the north.
+And much of this incredible period in time is celebrated at a number of industrial heritage museums that are dotted around the country, from the South Wales Miners Museum, A Welsh Coal Mining Experience and Big Pit National Coal Museum in the south, to the National Slate Museum in Llanberis in the north.

 With such a rich and varied landscape and cultural heritage it’s no wonder that Wales has spawned generations of artists, or attracted them to our shores via our reputation for championing the arts.
 And this rich artistic character is displayed in a large number of art museums across the country, from smaller locations like Tenby Museum and Art Gallery, to the Museum of Modern Art in Machynlleth and the newly refurbished Glynn Vivian Art Gallery in Swansea.

 The Andrew Logan Museum of Sculpture in Berriew, near Welshpool, is the only museum in Europe dedicated to a living artist.

 University museums comprise only a small proportion of the museum sector, but there are some gems in Wales that really should not be missed.
 Take for example the Egypt Centre in Swansea, which houses the largest collection of Egyptian antiquities in Wales.

-Then there's Aberystwyth's University School of Art Museum and Galleries, which can be found in a magnificent Edwardian Grade II listed building in its own grounds on the Buarth Hill, overlooking Cardigan Bay.
+Then there's Aberystwyth University's School of Art Museum and Galleries, which can be found in a magnificent Edwardian Grade II listed building in its own grounds on the Buarth Hill, overlooking Cardigan Bay.